matthias-reis/carda-gatsby/content/articles/2022/07/god-is-an-astronaut-member-jamie-dean-about-his-solo-project.md

 language: en
 languageLink: /2022/07/jamie-dean-interview/
 ---
 **Some days ago, I mentioned God Is An Astronaut member Jamie Dean's new solo piece in my June playlist.
 After he shared my social media posts about it, I asked him for an interview.
-I am very proud to present it to you today.
-Please enjoy reading.
+I am very proud to present it to you today and I hope you enjoy it.
 I enjoyed talking to him very much, and I think the outcome is quite exciting.**

 **Anne:** Hi Jamie!
 Thank you very much for taking the time for this interview!
 It's an honour and a pleasure to get to know you!
 How are you doing today?
 Where are you staying at the moment?